The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Introduction

 Here, we derive the astrometric analogue of this effect.
 We show that, to first order in eccentricity, a single eccentric astrometric orbit also decomposes into a fundamental mode at $n$ and a first harmonic at $2n$ in each sky coordinate.
 A coplanar, circular 2:1 system produces the same harmonic content, so its astrometric signal lies in the same functional space as that of a single eccentric orbit.
 Mutual inclination introduces additional degrees of freedom that are not representable by a single orbit and therefore will break the degeneracy in sufficiently precise astrometric data.

 The connection between this degeneracy and astrometric observations was predicted in \citet{AngladaEscude2010} -- where it was noted that astrometry could provide ways to uncover eccentric imposters for systems in non-coplanar orientations where the inherent degeneracies will be broken.
-However, the analytics were not explicitly presented for the astrometric case; rather, \citet{AngladaEscude2010} points the reader to analyses of frequency decomposition for astrometric detection in \citet{Konacki2002}.
+However, the mathematical derivation was not explicitly presented for the astrometric case; rather, \citet{AngladaEscude2010} points the reader to analyses of frequency decomposition for astrometric detection in \citet{Konacki2002}.

 We have organized this paper as follows.
 In \S\ref{sec:math} we derive the astrometric degeneracy between circular coplanar 2:1 resonant systems and single eccentric orbits via fundamental and first harmonic frequency analysis (good to first order in eccentricity).
 In \S\ref{sec:simulations} we demonstrate this degeneracy via simulated \textit{Gaia} DR4 ($\sim$5.5 years) and DR5 ($\sim$10.5 years) data.
 In \S\ref{sec:implications} we discuss the implications of this degeneracy in astrometric datasets, such as \textit{Gaia}, and its impact on interpreting the demographics that arise from \textit{Gaia} as well as the dynamical implications of potential detections of mutually inclined 2:1 resonant planets.